aarthiramkumar/random-password-generator/README.md

 - **Ease of Use:** Simple and user-friendly interface, making it accessible for both technical and non-technical users.

+## Technology Stack

+- **HTML:** Used for structuring the layout of the generator.

+- **CSS:** Employed for styling the user interface and enhancing the overall design.

+- **JavaScript:** Utilized to generate passwords dynamically, ensuring accuracy and reliability.

 ## Usage

 1. Specify the desired password length.